Table of Contents

 I have tried making and cooking meatballs a few different ways, and my consensus is that cooking them in the oven is the best way to cook them.
 I think it’s the simplest method and offers the least hassle and mess.

 These are all important points for me, because when I cook, I keep a clean kitchen and don’t want a bunch of cleanup to do afterwards.
-I also like food that I can place into the
+So without further ado let’s find out how to cook meatballs in oven.

-How Long to Cook Meatballs in
+How Long to Cook Meatballs in Oven?

 The length of time you should cook the meatballs will depend on a few different factors.
 I’m talking about how many meatballs you’re cooking with, how well done you want them cooked, and how many trays of meatballs you have in the oven at once.

 Then, I give them enough space on the parchment paper so that they can cook properly and thoroughly.
 The heat has to reach the entire meatball, so there needs to be a little space between each of the meatballs on the sheet.